fa-ble/fa-ble.github.io/rbxgsconhost/readme.md

 # How to (skid) this on your 2008-2009vival:

-I've made a RBXGSConHost Soap Handling php script, if you plan to use this to release actual revivals, please credit me
+I've made a RBXGSConHost Soap Handling php script,

 do not use this under any circumstances to sell/profit or gatekeep, this should be public knowledge for those who seeks to know